-Developing a Strategy Roadmap with Design Thinking, Lean Startup and Agile
+Combine Design Thinking, Lean Startup and Agile for a Strategy Roadmap

 Design Thinking, Lean Startup and Agile methods offer a solution for quickly developing and adapting a minimum viable strategy roadmap that has just enough information to help the organization move forward.
 A minimum viable strategy roadmap can be developed in a few days or weeks — not months.